kunst1080/jail-deploy/README.md

-jail-create
+jail-deploy
 ===

-jail-create is a wrapper script of qjail(8) for deployment of jail environments with user-flavor.
+jail-deploy is a wrapper script of qjail(8) for deployment of jail environments with user-flavor.

 You can deploy jail environment with your flavor which is owned by normal user, and you can maintain flavors with VCS.